Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Numerical Study

 We further compare the estimation performance for the cases when the simulations are computationally demanding and therefore statistical emulators are built as surrogates.
 Before comparing the estimation performance, we first examine the emulation performance of two existing emulation methods that are applicable to count data, which are the multiresolution functional ANOVA emulation \citep{sung2020multiresolution} and the heteroscedastic Gaussian process emulation \citep{binois2018practical}.
 Both methods have available packages in \texttt{R} \citep{R2018}, which are \texttt{MRFA} \citep{MRFA} and \texttt{hetGP} \citep{hetGP2019}, respectively.
 These emulators are trained by conducting a computer experiment, which simulates the model outputs of $f(x,\theta)$ of size $m$, where the inputs are sampled from $(x,\theta)\in(\Omega,\Theta)\in\mathbb{R}^2$ using a Latin hypercube design (LHD) \citep{mckay1979comparison}.
 For each input setting, simulations are conducted with $a$ replicates.
 The emulation performance is examined by performing predictions on $10,000$ random untried input settings from $(\Omega,\Theta)$.
 With four different combinations of $m$ and $a$, the root mean squared prediction errors (RMSPEs) of the two emulators along with their computational time are reported in Table \ref{Tab:emulation_1d} of Appendix \ref{append:emulatorcomparison}.
 In this example, it appears that \texttt{hetGP} outperforms \texttt{MRFA} in terms of computational time and RMSPE.
 Thus, we select the emulator built by \texttt{hetGP} as the surrogate to the actual simulator in the following analysis.

-Next, we compare the estimation performance with the \texttt{hetGP} emulator built by $m=100, a=100$ samples, leading to total sample size $N=ma=10,000$.
+Next, we compare the estimation performance with the \texttt{hetGP} emulator built by $m=25, a=50$ samples, leading to total sample size $N=ma=750$.
 The $L_2$ estimator is obtained by \eqref{eq:L2emulator} with the emulator, and the least squares estimator is similarly obtained by minimizing $\sum^n_{i=1}(y_i-m_N(x_i,\theta))^2+v^2_N(z,\theta)$.
 For the MLE as in \eqref{eq:mle}, the actual simulator $f(x,\theta)$ is replaced by the mean of the \texttt{hetGP} emulator, i.e., $m_N(x,\theta)$.
 The MSEs are shown in the last three bars in the right panel of Figure \ref{fig:example_1d}.
 Similar to the previous result without emulators, the $L_2$-estimator provides a smaller MSE than the least squares estimator and MLE.
 By comparing the first three and last three bars, it is not surprising to see that the MSEs of ``{L2+emulator}'', ``{LSE+emulator}'', and ``{MLE+emulator}'' are larger than ``{L2}'', ``{LSE}'', and ``{MLE}'' due to the prediction uncertainty from emulation.
-It is also worth noting that the fourth bar is lower than the second and the third, which indicates that, by choosing the proposed estimator, the MSE can be smaller than the least squares estimator and MLE even if the simulations are approximated by an emulator.
-Similarly, we construct the 95\% confidence intervals based on the asymptotic result in Theorem \ref{thm:thmwithemulator} for the $L_2$ estimator of \eqref{eq:L2emulator}, and out of the 100 replicates, the true parameter is contained by the confidence interval 95 times, which matches the nominal coverage of 95\%.
+Similarly, we construct the 95\% confidence intervals based on the asymptotic result in Theorem \ref{thm:thmwithemulator} for the $L_2$ estimator of \eqref{eq:L2emulator}, and out of the 100 replicates, the true parameter is contained by the confidence interval 91 times, which appears to be close to the nominal coverage of 95\%.